16 mm film: Modern usage

 In Britain, most exterior television footage was shot on 16 mm from the 1960s until the 1990s, when the development of more portable television cameras and videotape machines led to video replacing 16 mm in many instances.
 Many drama shows and documentaries were made entirely on 16 mm, notably Brideshead Revisited, The Jewel in the Crown, The Ascent of Man, Life on Earth, and the early seasons of Poirot.
 More recently, the advent of widescreen television has led to the use of Super 16.
 For example, the 2008 BBC fantasy drama series Merlin was shot in Super 16.

 As recently as 2010, Scrubs was shot on Super16 and aired either as 4:3 SD (first 7 seasons) or as 16:9 HD (seasons 8 and 9).
 John Inwood, the cinematographer of the series, believed that footage from his Aaton XTR Prod camera was not only sufficient to air in high definition, it "looked terrific".

-The Academy Award winning Leaving Las Vegas (1995) was shot on 16 mm.
+The Academy Award winning Leaving Las Vegas was shot on 16 mm.

 The first two seasons of Buffy the Vampire Slayer were shot on 16 mm and switched to 35 mm for its later seasons.

 The first season of Sex and the City was shot on 16 mm.
 Later seasons were shot on 35 mm.
 All three seasons of Veronica Mars were shot on 16 mm and aired in HD.
 This Is Spinal Tap, and Christopher Guest's subsequent mockumentary films, are shot in Super 16 mm.

 The first three seasons of Stargate SG-1 (bar the season 3 finale and the effects shots) were shot in 16 mm, before switching to 35 mm for later seasons.

 Peter Jackson's 1992 zombie comedy Braindead was shot on Super 16mm, so that more of its $3 million budget could be spent on its extensive gore effects.

-Catherine Hardwicke's 2003 teen drama Thirteen (2003 film) was shot on Super 16mm, due to low budget of $2 million.
+Catherine Hardwicke's 2003 teen drama Thirteen was shot on Super 16mm, due to low budget of $2 million.

 The 2009 Academy Award winner for Best Picture, The Hurt Locker, was shot using Aaton Super 16 mm cameras and Fujifilm 16 mm film stocks.
 The cost savings over 35 mm allowed the production to utilize multiple cameras for many shots, exposing over one million feet of film.